redox-os/website/content/news/this-month-251130.md

 - (build) Wildan Mubarok implemented an option (`FSTOOLS_IN_PODMAN` environment variable) to build and run the filesystem tools in the Podman container, it fixes a problem with FUSE on MacOS, NixOS and GuixSD
 - (build) Wildan Mubarok fixed some breaking changes after the Rust implementation of Cookbook
+- (build) Ribbon fixed missing ARM64 and RISC-V emulators and reduced the QEMU installation time and size by only installing the emulators for the CPU architectures supported by Redox

 ## Documentation Improvements